KarelKubat/jdcal/README.md

 United States of America (British Empire)
-  Started using the Julian    calendar   on   Gregorian -0500/02/28 Switched to   the Gregorian calendar   on   Julian 1752/09/02 United States of America (Russion Empire: Alaska) Started using the Julian    calendar   on   Gregorian -0500/02/28 Switched to   the Gregorian calendar   on   Julian 1867/10/06
+  Started using the Julian    calendar   on   Gregorian -0500/02/28 Switched to   the Gregorian calendar   on   Julian 1752/09/02 United States of America (Russian Empire: Alaska) Started using the Julian    calendar   on   Gregorian -0500/02/28 Switched to   the Gregorian calendar   on   Julian 1867/10/06